dillonchr/MyResume/resume.md

 >
 > https://github.com/dillonchr

-Product developer with experience across browsers, OSes, devices, and architectural layers.
+Product developer with experience across browsers, operating systems, devices, and architectural layers.
 Specializing in frontend development with React & Redux using RESTful APIs.
 Recognized for being a clear and effective communicator and mediating software disciplines and stakeholder concerns.
-Having a love of learning by doing has led me to the career I love today and the greatest part is I always have new opportunities to learn both from new projects and the people I work with.
+Career path has been directed by a love of learning which continues to lead to new opportunities and challenges to learn from different projects and teams.

+***

+#### Technical Skills
+* Javascript (ES5/ES6)
+* React & React Native
+* Google Maps JS SDK
+* Angular & TypeScript
+* Unit and end-to-end testing
+* Node JS
+* Objective-C
+* Docker
+* Bash
+* Git

 ***